Alleghany High School (North Carolina): School information

 For the 2010–2011 school year, Alleghany High School had a total population of 442 students and 35.50 teachers on a (FTE) basis.
 The student population had a gender ratio of 49.5% male to 50.5% female.
 The demographic group makeup of the student population was: White, 85.01%; Hispanic, 11.31%; Black, 1.36%; Asian/Pacific Islander, 0.23%; and American Indian, 0.23% (two or more races, 1.81%).
 For the same school year, 54.07% of the students received free or reduced-cost lunches.

 Athletics

-According to the North Carolina High School Athletic Association, for the 2011–2012 school year, Alleghany High School is a 1A school in the Mountain Valley Conference.
+Alleghany is a part of the North Carolina High School Athletic Association and is currently classified as a 1A school.
+It is a member of the Northwest 1A Conference.

-The Alleghany High mascot is the Trojans, wearing the school colors of green and vegas gold.
-They compete in several sports throughout the school year: baseball, basketball, football, golf, tennis, volleyball, and wrestling.
+The Alleghany High team name is the Trojans, with the school colors being Kelly green and vegas gold.
+Sports teams at the school include baseball, basketball, football, golf, tennis, volleyball, and wrestling.

-State champions: 1989, 1997(2), 1998, 1999, 2002, 2006, 2007, 2008
+Alleghany has won the following team NCHSAA state championships: